innolitics/rdm/rdm/init_files/documents/software_plan.md

 TODO: Write out a testing plan for {{ system.project_name }}.

 This plan should include a pass/fail criteria for the entire test suite.
 E.g., you require that all unit tests pass and that all integration tests pass or the cause of the failure is understood and justified [[62304:5.7.1.a]]

-## Quality Assurance

-The activities below are designed to meet ISO 13506 quality control standard [[62304:4.1]].

 ## Risk Management